 VPN Security Extends to Mobile Devices

 Many companies have a BYOD (bring your own device) policy.
-This lets employees use the operating system(s) -- whether that's Apple iOS, Microsoft Windows, Android, or Linux -- they prefer.
-The market size for BYOD is forecasted to reach $366.95 billion by 2022 as compared to $94.15 billion it was worth in 2014.
+This lets employees use the operating system(s) — whether that's Apple iOS, Microsoft Windows, Android, or Linux — they prefer.
+The market size for BYOD is forecasted to reach $366.95 billion by 2022 compared to the $94.15 billion it was worth in 2014.
 And for good reason: allowing employees to use their own personal devices, rather than company-issued devices, is convenient and cost-effective.
 One potential drawback, though, is adequately securing online activity on BYOD devices.

 Mitigate DNS Hijacking Risk with a VPN

 The most obvious use for content filtering is inappropriate or NSFW (‘not safe for work’ content).
 It also guards against Domain Name System (DNS) hijacking attempts such as: